lidongYang22/lidongYang22.github.io/_pages/about.md

 # Awards
-* Aug 2020 - I received the Best Student Paper Award at 2020 [IEEE International Conference on Automation Science and Engineering] with the paper entitled “[Large-Workspace and High-Resolution Magnetic Microrobot Navigation Using Global-Local Path Planning and Eye-in-Hand Visual Servoing]”.
+* Aug 2020 - I received the <b>Best Student Paper Award</b> at 2020 [IEEE International Conference on Automation Science and Engineering] with the paper entitled “[Large-Workspace and High-Resolution Magnetic Microrobot Navigation Using Global-Local Path Planning and Eye-in-Hand Visual Servoing]”.